 Ever fancied making gin and tonic ice lollies?
 This recipe is so simple and a winner with all the grown ups in our family.

-I had made quite a few kid’s ice lollies before this — including mini milk and even caramel — but it was the first time I’d made any for the grown ups before.
+I’ve made quite a few kid’s ice lollies before this — including mini milk and even caramel ice lollies— but it was the first time I’d made any for the grown ups.

 But the homemade gin and tonic ice lollies are definitely my favourite.